Graduate Academic Policies

 Formal Grievance Process

 If no resolution is reached, the student may begin the Formal Grievance Process - which must be filed within twenty-one (21) calendar days of the action in question (hence, the informal conciliation process has occurred within this overall time period).
+If the issue under dispute impacts the student's ability to register for a course or courses in a subsequent semester, a determination of an exception to existing policy will be made by th Dean of Graduate and Professional Studies.
 Procedures for filing a Grievance may be obtained in the Office of the Vice President for Academic Affairs.

 At the end of each academic year, graduate students who graduate with a CUM 4.0 GPA are selected to receive the Graduate and Professional Studies Book Award.
 These awards (a gift of a book within each student's major) are given in recognition of a demonstrated commitment to excellence at Lasell College.
 The recipients are judged to be models for their fellow students in academic achievement and perseverance.
 The Book Awards are presented at the Graduate & Professional Studies Cocktail Reception held Commencement Weekend.